techworldwithmurali/java-application/README.md

 + Jenkins is installed
 + Docker is installed
 + AWS cli is installed
 + IAM user is created.
 User name: dev
++ Github token generate

 ### Step 1: Install and configure the jenkins plugins
  + git